 In addition to the yummy sugary part of the strawberry, there’s also the green leafy stem.
 What about this part?
 Is it safe for a chicken to eat the leafy stem of a strawberry?

 Yes.
+Chickens can eat strawberry leaves, or the top of the strawberry.
 However, again, too much of this part of the strawberry and it could cause diarrhea in your bird.
 And as with all animals, diarrhea can be a very bad thing.

 Pesticides: Another Factor To Consider

 Growing up, there were many summers where I worked on a strawberry farm picking berries.
 Back in those days it was almost a right of passage.
 It seems like all of my friends were picking berries at one time or another.